chengzheng17/chengzheng17.github.io/_posts/2019-06-24-Carry-and-Relative-Value-Trades.md

 A small spark from perhaps an unfavorable piece of news or a hedger compelled to initiate the opposite trade in the market can provide just the impetus needed to scare carry traders.
 The carry trade escape will press the market lower, until a large number of investors have abandoned it.

+> For example in Jan 2009, Fed targeted to near zero and 2-year Treasury was nearly 1%.
+Rate was expected to remain there for an extended period of time due to structural weaknesses in the economy.

 The key point is that, carry trade risk metric is almost always backward-looking.
 We should keep an eye on the market situation.
 Two clues can be used to better judge how crowded a trade is:
 1. Position data where it's available.
 For U.S. market, the futures exchanges release weekly the positioning data;
 2. When correlations between these seemingly unrelated trades increase rapidly, it is a sign of the same global flows chasing the same carry trades.